-Note that Ge nodded (slightly) in tr. mahān índum as "den grossen Indra," enabled by the constant association between those two words in IX.
+Note that Ge nodded (slightly) in tr. mahān índum as "den grossen Indra," despite the case difference, enabled by the constant association between those two words in IX.

 IX.65.2: The āmredita rucā-rucā evokes the single instr. rucā at the end of the preceding hymn, IX.64.28 (also vs. 13 of the same hymn and vs. 27 of this one).